 Why do babies need to eat foods high in iron?

-You might have heard the catchy rhyme ‘food before one is just for fun’.
-Although food, before one should certainly be fun, at about six months your baby, will also need some complementary foods as well as milk.
+You might have heard the catchy rhyme ‘food before one is just for fun.
+And while food should certainly be fun, at about six months, your baby needs food to complement foods their milk.
 Iron-rich foods are of particular importance.
 Babies and young children need iron for their brains, bodies and immune systems to develop normally.

-Your baby will be born with enough iron stores to last until about six months of age.
+Your baby is born with enough iron stores to last until about six months of age.
 The iron level your baby is born with depends on three factors:

-- Whether a baby is born full-term or preterm.
-Most of your baby’s iron stores build in the final trimester so early babies miss out
+- Whether your baby is born full-term or preterm, most of your baby’s iron stores build in the final trimester, so early babies miss out.

 Babies aged 7-11 months need about 11mg of iron a day, the same as a grown man!
-From 1-6 years this decreases slightly to 7mg per day.
-No busy mum has the time to tot up how many mg of iron their baby eats, so let’s make this as simple as possible!
+From 1-6 years, this decreases slightly to 7mg per day.
+No busy mum has the time to tot up how many milligrams of iron their baby eats, so let’s make this as simple as possible!